MathieuDelcer/MathieuDelcer.github.io/_posts/2022-11-01-CKAD_study_notes.md

 - Who is executing the pod
 `kubectl exec pod_name -- whoami`

-- Choose the user that executes the process in a pod
+- Specify the user that runs the process inside the pod

 ```yaml
 apiVersion: v1